mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/index.md

 excerpt: Managing infrastructure providers used by Kommander
 ---

-Cloud providers like AWS, Azure and Google provide the infrastructure for your Konvoy clusters.
-To automate their provisioning, Kommander needs authentication keys to your preferred cloud provider.
+Cloud providers like AWS, Azure, and Google provide the infrastructure for your Konvoy clusters.
+To automate their provisioning, Kommander needs authentication keys for your preferred cloud provider.
 You may have many accounts for a single cloud provider.

 In order to provision new clusters and manage them, Kommander needs cloud provider credentials.
 Currently AWS, Azure, and On Premise are supported.